mcagov/beacons-service/src/main/backoffice/README.md

 The page will reload if you make edits.\
 You will also see any lint errors in the console.

 To run the app in local development mode without an API stub, run `npm run start:no-api-stub`.
-Doing this will require setting the `REACT_APP_API_URL` environment variable.

 ### `npm test`